j-a-c-k-goes/bitmap_message/README.md

+bitmap message

     creates a bitmap image of inputted string of text